pekwm/pekwm/doc/actions.md

 **AlwaysOnTop**

-If frame should always be on top of other frames.
+If a frame should always be on top of other frames.

 **AlwaysBelow**